TsumiNa/ShutgunCSP/README.md

 ## Contributing

-We welcome contributions to improve **shotgun-csp**.
+We welcome contributions to improve **Shotgun CSP**.
 Please fork the repository and submit your pull requests.

 ## Acknowledgements